Willmore obstacle problems under Dirichlet boundary conditions: The one-dimensional Dirichlet obstacle problem

 So we conclude that

 Hence for any $x\in (0,1)$ it holds that $u(x)>w(x)$ except when $V(x)\equiv c$ and hence $u(x)\equiv w(x)$. \end{proof}

 \begin{remark} \end{remark}

-For what follows we fix the following notation: $u\in C^2([0,1])\cap W^{3,\infty}(0,1)$ always denotes a supersolution (which is not a solution) of the elastica equation which is symmetric around $1/2$ and satisfies homogeneous Dirichlet boundary conditions
+For what follows and up to the end of this subsection we fix the following notation: $u\in C^2([0,1])\cap W^{3,\infty}(0,1)$ with $u'''\in BV(0,1)$ always denotes a supersolution (which is not a solution) of the elastica equation which is symmetric around $1/2$ and satisfies homogeneous Dirichlet boundary conditions

 We call the reparameterisation by arclength of the graph of $u$

 so that

 We let $\kappa:[-L,L]\to \mathbb{R}$ denote its curvature function in arclength parameterisation,